 - Add in the egg yolks and combine until smooth, approximately 1 minute.

-- Add your flour and baking powder and beat on the lowest setting until the flour has just been combined and no dry portions remain in your bowl.
+- Add your flour and baking powder and beat on the lowest setting until the flour has just been combined and no dry portions remain on the sides of the bowl.

 - It will be quite crumbly, but that is what you want!